Mbonisi-The-Dev/Optimi-Interview-Test-Mbonisi/README.md

  -Use the commandline or Gitbash to navigate to the local of the project.

- -Make sure you Node Js installed in your machine.
+ -Make sure you have Node Js installed in your machine.

  -Run the following to make sure everything is fine: